ostcrom/homeBase/README.md

 ## Included components:
 ### sslh
 sslh is an extremely handy daemon.
 It listens on port 443 and can accept either SSH or HTTPS connections.
-This is handy because some networks do block SSH connections on port 22, very few networks block connections to port 443.
-This implementation uses host networking so when you connect via SSH, it connects you to the SSH port on the host machine.
-HTTPS connections are forwarded to the nginx reverse proxy.
+Helps you access your machine remotely: some networks block SSH connections on port 22, but very few networks restrict connections to port 443.
+Uses host networking to allow forwarding SSH connections to the host's SSH port.
+HTTPS connections are forwarded to the nginx reverse proxy container on mapped host port 8443.

 ### nginx reverse proxy
 Nginx configured with HTTPS certificates and set up as a reverse proxy for the two applications below.